railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_production.rst

 .. index::
    pair: module; stock_planning

-To be able to use the production plan, you must install the :mod:`stock_planning` module which can be found amongst Open ERP's extra_addons rather in the main set of addons.
+To be able to use the production plan, you must install the :mod:`stock_planning` module.
+This can be found amongst Open ERP's extra-addons rather in the main set of addons.
+(Beware!
+One reason it is not in the core of Open ERP at the time of writing could be because some screens have no navigation controls, so you can't always easily get back to the main Open ERP system).

 .. index:: Forecasts